Threaded binary tree

-In computing, a threaded binary tree is a binary tree variant that facilitates traversal in a particular order (often the same order already defined for the tree).
+In computing, a threaded binary tree is a binary tree variant that facilitates traversal in a particular order.

-An entire binary search tree can be easily traversed in order of the main key, but given only a pointer to a node, finding the node which comes next may be slow or impossible.
+An entire binary search tree can be easily traversed in order of the main key but given only a pointer to a node, finding the node which comes next may be slow or impossible.
 For example, leaf nodes by definition have no descendants, so given only a pointer to a leaf node no other node can be reached.
 A threaded tree adds extra information in some or all nodes, so that for any given single node the "next" node can be found quickly, allowing tree traversal without recursion and the extra storage (proportional to the tree's depth) that recursion requires.

 Threading

 "A binary tree is threaded by making all right child pointers that would normally be null point to the in-order successor of the node (if it exists), and all left child pointers that would normally be null point to the in-order predecessor of the node."

 This assumes the traversal order is the same as in-order traversal of the tree.
 However, pointers can instead (or in addition) be added to tree nodes, rather than replacing.
 Linked lists thus defined are also commonly called "threads", and can be used to enable traversal in any order(s) desired.
 For example, a tree whose nodes represent information about people might be sorted by name, but have extra threads allowing quick traversal in order of birth date, weight, or any other known characteristic.